aphyr/bifurcan-clj/README.md

 See [the tests](test/com/aphyr/bifurcan_clj/) for detailed examples.

-## Features

-This library extends Bifurcan structures to support Clojure's [datafy](https://clojuredocs.org/clojure.datafy/datafy) protocol.
-This makes it possible to work with a Bifurcan structure for speed, then coerce it back to an idiomatic Clojure structure when desired.

 ## Philosophy

 If you're using Bifurcan you probably care about performance, so these wrappers